junxit/us-congress-bills-113/metadata.md

 - 2014-04-07 — Senate amendment proposed (on the floor): Amendment SA 2961 proposed by Senator Cruz.(consideration: CR S2181; text: CR S2181)
 - 2014-04-07 — Senate amendment submitted
 - 2014-04-07 — Senate amendment submitted
+- 2014-04-08 — Message on Senate action sent to the House.
+- 2014-04-08 — Received in the House.
+- 2014-04-08 — Referred to the House Committee on the Judiciary.